sot/xija/docs/gui_fit.rst

   parameter is degenerate with the ``solarheat_*_P_*`` values and is used for certain diagnostics.

-* Once you have a model that fits reasonably well over the one year period then freeze all parameters *except* for ``solarheat_*_dP_*`` and ``solarheat_*_ampl`` parameters.
+* Once you have a model that fits reasonably well over the one year period, freeze all parameters *except* for ``solarheat_*_dP_*`` and ``solarheat_*_ampl`` parameters.
 Fit over a 2-3 year time period which ends at the present time.

-* Next you might want to refine the ``solarheat_*_P_*`` parameters at this point by thawing those ones and freezing the long-term parameters and fitting.
-Remember that if the time span is not long enough then ``P`` and ``dP`` are degenerate and the fit may not converge.
+* Next, you might want to refine the ``solarheat_*_P_*`` parameters at this point by thawing those ones and freezing the long-term parameters and fitting.
+Remember that if the time span is not long enough, then ``P`` and ``dP`` are degenerate and the fit may not converge.

-* It can be useful to include long normal-sun dwells in the fitting to have some high-temperature data in the fit dataset.
+* It can be useful to include long dwells at the worst-case pitch for your model in the fitting to have some high-temperature data in the fit dataset.

 * Remember to save your model fit when you get a good fit.
 It is not saved by default and there is currently no warning to this effect.
 Often there is a